How to Prepare Your Moving Day Essentials Box

 - Radio or Speaker for some background noise

-- Quick and easy meal items if you’d prefer not to eat out
+- Quick and easy meal items and snacks if you’d prefer not to eat out

 Once you have your essentials box packed, make sure it’s clearly labeled and that it’s one of the last items to go into the moving truck, which means it will be first to come off.
 Another option is to keep your moving day essentials with you, especially if you will arrive at your new home before the movers.

-Packing a moving day essentials box is a great way to ensure you have all those little items that you’ll need throughout the day in one place, meaning less time wasted searching for them, and when it’s time to call it a day, you can easily find things for showering and bed time.
-What other things do you always include in your moving day essentials?
-We’d love to hear from you.
+Packing a moving day essentials box is a great way to ensure you have all those little items that you’ll need throughout the day in one place, meaning less time wasted searching for them, and when it’s time to call it a day, you can easily find things for showering and bedtime.